termax-ironman/git_commands/README.md

 test1.java without git pull and added few lines of code in test1.java now he did these commands<br>
 git add test1.java<br>
-git commit -m "dev2 change"<br>
+git commit -m "dev1 change"<br>
 git push

-now dev2 will get error as REJECTED..... due to mere conflicts.. now opens the test1.java file and check for log id and then he search that lo id assocaiated developer with
+now dev1 will get error as REJECTED..... due to merge conflicts.. now opens the test1.java file and check for log id and then he search that lo id assocaiated developer with

 git log test1.java

-then dev2 will call dev1 and discussed and come into conclusion about how much code need to stay and how much need to be discarded
+then dev1 will call dev2 and discussed and come into conclusion about how much code need to stay and how much need to be discarded

-then dev2 will do add,commit and push of that mutually discussed code
+then dev1 will do add,commit and push of that mutually discussed code

 That's how mere conflict will get resolved in real time